 We do teach Jazz, Pop and other styles in music, but our concentration is in Classical music.

-Lessons take place in our Midtown west studio just 2 blocks away from Carnegie Hall, or we can come to your home in Manhattan, Brooklyn, Queens and Bergen County in NJ.
+Lessons take place in our Midtown West studio just 2 blocks away from Carnegie Hall in NYC, or we can come to your home in Manhattan, Brooklyn, Queens and Bergen County in NJ.

 The studio offers the following programs: